What Is a Deductible In Car Insurance

 On the opposite side of the scale, if your car is older and/or less valuable, then your car insurance premiums should be relatively low.

-It’s important to note that choosing a more expensive deductible will not necessarily bring down your premiums that much.
+It’s important to note that choosing a more expensive deductible will not necessarily bring down your insurance rate.

-When looking at your driving risk, the following is usually taken into consideration by insurers:
+When looking at your driving risk, the following is usually taken into consideration by automobile insurers:

-• Where your car is parked at night and during the day.
+- Where the car is parked at night and during the day.

 The more time you spend on the road, the higher your driving risk will be.